mit-cml/appinventor-sources/appinventor/Pods/Alamofire/README.md

 - Click on the `+` button under the "Embedded Binaries" section.
 - You will see two different `Alamofire.xcodeproj` folders each with two different versions of the `Alamofire.framework` nested inside a `Products` folder.

   > It does not matter which `Products` folder you choose from, but it does matter whether you choose the top or bottom `Alamofire.framework`.

-- Select the top `Alamofire.framework` for iOS and the bottom one for OS X.
+- Select the top `Alamofire.framework` for iOS and the bottom one for macOS.

   > You can verify which one you selected by inspecting the build log for your project.
-The build target for `Alamofire` will be listed as either `Alamofire iOS`, `Alamofire macOS`, `Alamofire tvOS` or `Alamofire watchOS`.
+The build target for `Alamofire` will be listed as `Alamofire iOS`, `Alamofire macOS`, `Alamofire tvOS`, or `Alamofire watchOS`.

 - And that's it!

   > The `Alamofire.framework` is automagically added as a target dependency, linked framework and embedded framework in a copy files build phase which is all you need to build on the simulator and a device.

+## Contributing

+Before contributing to Alamofire, please read the instructions detailed in our [contribution guide](https://github.com/Alamofire/Alamofire/blob/master/CONTRIBUTING.md).

 ## Open Radars

 The following radars have some effect on the current implementation of Alamofire.

-- [`rdar://21349340`](http://www.openradar.me/radar?id=5517037090635776) - Compiler throwing warning due to toll-free bridging issue in test case
+- [`rdar://21349340`](http://www.openradar.me/radar?id=5517037090635776) - Compiler throwing warning due to toll-free bridging issue in the test case
 - `rdar://26870455` - Background URL Session Configurations do not work in the simulator
 - `rdar://26849668` - Some URLProtocol APIs do not properly handle `URLRequest`
-- [`rdar://36082113`](http://openradar.appspot.com/radar?id=4942308441063424) - `URLSessionTaskMetrics` failing to link on watchOS 3.0+

 ## Resolved Radars

 The following radars have been resolved over time after being filed against the Alamofire project.

-- [`rdar://26761490`](http://www.openradar.me/radar?id=5010235949318144) - Swift string interpolation causing memory leak with common usage (Resolved on 9/1/17 in Xcode 9 beta 6).
+- [`rdar://26761490`](http://www.openradar.me/radar?id=5010235949318144) - Swift string interpolation causing memory leak with common usage.
+  - (Resolved): 9/1/17 in Xcode 9 beta 6.
+- [`rdar://36082113`](http://openradar.appspot.com/radar?id=4942308441063424) - `URLSessionTaskMetrics` failing to link on watchOS 3.0+
+  - (Resolved): Just add `CFNetwork` to your linked frameworks.
+- `FB7624529` - `urlSession(_:task:didFinishCollecting:)` never called on watchOS
+  - (Resolved): Metrics now collected on watchOS 7+.

 ## FAQ

 ### What's the origin of the name Alamofire?

 Alamofire is named after the [Alamo Fire flower](https://aggie-horticulture.tamu.edu/wildseed/alamofire.html), a hybrid variant of the Bluebonnet, the official state flower of Texas.

-### What logic belongs in a Router vs. a Request Adapter?

-Simple, static data such as paths, parameters and common headers belong in the `Router`.
-Dynamic data such as an `Authorization` header whose value can changed based on an authentication system belongs in a `RequestAdapter`.

-The reason the dynamic data MUST be placed into the `RequestAdapter` is to support retry operations.
-When a `Request` is retried, the original request is not rebuilt meaning the `Router` will not be called again.
-The `RequestAdapter` is called again allowing the dynamic data to be updated on the original request before retrying the `Request`.

 ## Credits